mixxxdj/manual/source/chapters/advanced_topics.rst

      30    Track Color        X            X        X
      ===== ================== ============ ======== ===== ======

-   :Current Column is the column with the cursor on it
    :feedback: Sorting indicator in the column headers of the track table

    .. versionadded:: 2.3.0